fhiso/legacy-format/serialization-noTag.md

 1. Otherwise, if the tag contains one or more underscores, let *p* be the substring of the tag up to and including the first underscore and *s* be the substring after the first underscore.
 If *p* is a key in the prefix dictionary, the structure's IRI is the value associated with *p* concatenated with *s*.

+1. Otherwise, if there is a *default namespace definition*, the structure's IRI is the IRI of the *default namespace definition* concatenated with the tag

 1. Otherwise, the structure's IRI is `http://terms.fhiso.org/elf/` concatenated with the tag.

-{.ednote ...} We could make this more flexible by not having a hard-coded default namespace; we'd allow empty-string keys and replacing the last rule above with

-1. Otherwise, if there is an empty string key, the structure's IRI is the value associated with the empty string concatenated with the tag

-1. Otherwise, the structure's IRI is `_:` concatenated with the tag.\

-It is this author's opinion that such flexibility is not needed.
-{/}

 {.example ...} Given the following namespace mappings dictionary entries: